xwu33/xwu33.github.io/content/_index.md

           description: |2-
               * Guided campers in Java using Greenfoot Scenario

-        - title: Teaching assistant for CS100
+        - title: Teaching Assistant for CS100
           company: A first course in programming at UA
           company_url: 'https://www.ua.edu/'
           company_logo: